Blazing the Way: Trail Markings a Thru-Hiker Should Know

 What is Yellow Blazing?

-Yellow blazes are more a hiker slang than a real trail blaze marking, basically yellow blazing is when hikers choose to skip portions of the trail choosing to instead be driven further up the trail.
+Yellow blazes are more a hiker slang than a real trail blaze marking, basically yellow blazing is when hikers choose to skip portions of the trail, choosing to be instead driven further up the trail.

 What is Pink Blazing?